brettz9/BADIPagesCreatedLinks/README.md

 $wgBADIConfig['no_namespaces'] = true;
 ```

-As evident above, most of the configuration will be provided by the user, but
+### Defaulting and i18n

-our extension does support default values if one only wishes to link to
+As evident above, most of the configuration will be provided by the user
-Wikipedia.
-This information as well as extension credits could be translated
+(as far as content and external wiki site links), but our extension does
-inside BADIPagesCreatedLinks.i18n.php (feel free to let us know if you write
+support default values if one only wishes to link to Wikipedia.
+This
-any localizations and we may include them).
+information as well as extension credits could be translated

-Warmest regards!
+inside `BADIPagesCreatedLinks/i18n/en.json` (feel free to let us know if you
-BADI Developer Institute
+write any localizations and we may include them).

-# Dedication
+## Dedication

 This extension is dedicated to our Baha'i friends in Iran who, without
 responding in kind, but on the contrary, who persevere in demonstrating their
 loyalty and services to their communities and country, despite the
 government-sponsored persecution so insidiously leagued against them
 (including a denial of education itself! not to mention jobs, pensions,
-and businesses and other abuses or harrassment, even of poor school children).
+and businesses and other abuses or harassment, even of poor school children).
 No doubt Iran as a whole will return to its prior glories as soon as it
 stops its patently false propaganda, trumped up charges and imprisonments,
 and becomes concerned with elevating the status of all of its citizens,